HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/Nginx/nginx_block_access.md

 ```

-Lastly, to enact your changes, reload the NGINX service:
+Lastly, reload the NGINX service to activate your changes:

 ```